nickcharlton/talks/maintaining-open-source/presentation.md

 # Hi, I'm Nick

 ^ I’m a developer at thoughtbot.
-We’re a consultancy that works with a broadrange of clients, some small, some quite large (like who I’m working with at the moment!).
+We’re a consultancy that works with a broad range of clients, some small, some quite large.

-^ We’re mostly known for a mix of our blog, Giant Robots, and our open source work.
+^ You might know thoughtbot from our blog or our open source work.
+We've done a lot in the Ruby community.
 For the past couple of years, I’ve taken over maintaining a couple of those open source projects and that’s what I spend nearly all of my non-client work time on.

+^ I also went to Uni here.

 ---

-## Investment Days
+## Investment Time

 ^ By “non-client time”, I mean investment days.
-We have a day a week, typically Fridays, in which to work on projects which invest in ourselves, the company or the community as a whole.
-As a 15 year-old company, this hasn’t always been the case; back when we’d started a lot of our early open source efforts it was mostly between projects and in evenings or weekends.
+As a consultancy, we work in 4 day weeks.
+The remaining day, typically Fridays, in which to work on projects which invest in ourselves, the company or the community as a whole.

+^ As a 15 year-old company, this hasn’t always been the case; back when we’d started a lot of our early open source efforts it was mostly between projects and in evenings or weekends.
+I’ll come back to this later on.

 ---